|

 On the navigable side,(the west side in the case of Sandy) as the storm approaches, the winds and seas will be astern (important for a square rig sailing vessel) while also pushing the vessel out of the path of the storm.
 Also the wind speeds are less because the winds are the cyclonic so the total wind speed is the winds minus the storm direction.
 On the dangerous semi-circle side (east side) the winds and sea tend to push the vessel into the path of the storm and also the cyclonic winds are added to the storm direction.

-It seems plausible that Capt.
+Capt.
 Walbridge would have had high confidence in traditional low-tech avoidance methods.

-The problem is that in the case of Sandy at the time of the encounter the concepts of navigable/dangerous semi-circle were invalid.
+t in the case of Sandy at the time of the encounter the concepts of navigable/dangerous semi-circle were invalid.

 This is because when the Bounty encountered Sandy it was transiting from a tropical cyclone(warm core) to an extratropical cyclone (cold core).
 The meteorology is complex but the take-away for the mariner is that the wind field will expand and the field will no longer have the same characteristics.